j-w-wu/j-w-wu.github.io/index.md

 ### Research Interests

-He researches **<red>Science Based Engineering</red>**, and the specific interests include numerical methods in electromagnetics, antennas and metamaterials, and also the theory and technology related to electromagnetic information.
+He researches **<red>science based electromagnetic engineering (SBEME)</red>**, and the specific interests include numerical methods in electromagnetics, antennas and metamaterials, and also the theory and technology related to electromagnetic information.

 ### News and Updates